SelfCareMap

 3. Reduced Inflammatory Load

-Chronic inflammation impairs the body’s ability to detoxify efficiently.
-Infrared sauna therapy has been shown to reduce markers of inflammation, such as C-reactive protein (CRP), and increase the production of heat shock proteins, which help repair cellular damage and protect against oxidative stress.
-By lowering inflammation, the sauna creates a more favorable internal environment for detox organs like the liver and kidneys to function optimally.
+Chronic inflammation impairs the body’s ability to detoxify efficiently because it places a constant strain on the immune system and slows down cellular repair.
+Infrared sauna therapy has been shown to reduce markers of inflammation, such as C-reactive protein (CRP).
+The heat exposure also increases the production of heat shock proteins.
+These specialized proteins act as molecular chaperones, helping to repair damaged cellular structures and protecting the body against oxidative stress.

 4. Stress Reduction and Parasympathetic Activation